The Secret Of My Success

 I used drugs for twelve years.
-It escalated quickly and before I knew it I had dropped out of college, lost several jobs, and instead of starting my life I was going nowhere fast.
+It escalated quickly and before I knew it, I had dropped out of college, lost several jobs, and, instead of starting my life I was going nowhere fast.

 Over the course of those twelve years I went to five different drug and alcohol rehabs and could never stay clean.
-I would go in with the best intentions and after one or two or three months (depending on the program) leave feeling like a shaken and empty shell.
+I would go in with the best intentions and after one or two or three months (depending on the program) I would leave feeling like a shaken and empty shell.
 It was as if my only coping mechanism in life was gone and I just couldn’t deal with things.
 I got arrested several more times going to extreme lengths to get drugs, and was homeless for periods, living at shelters or in abandoned vehicles.
 At one point I had accepted death, and decided I was okay with that because it would be easier.

 I did some research, and I chose Narconon Louisiana.
 I could have gone to any rehab in the world, but something about Narconon’s approached clicked with me and made sense.
 I can’t even compare the effectiveness to the other programs I had done.
 They didn’t even scratch the surface.

 As I went through the program I was blown away.
-At first, when completing the sauna program I felt physically better than I have since before using drugs.
-Every step I felt like I’d achieved something major, and that even if it didn’t get any better from here, that I’d be okay.
+At first, when completing the sauna program, I felt physically better than I have since before using drugs.
+At every step I felt like I’d achieved something major, and that even if it didn’t get any better from here, that I’d be okay.
 And then, it would get better.
 By the end I wasn’t just me again.
 I was a better me than I had ever been and I knew for a fact that I would make it in life without drugs.